wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/localfile.rst

 The location field is also valid to filter by channel in case of using an ``eventchannel`` supporting Windows.

-As a example, these two configurations show a channel filtering for firewall and Sysmon events.
+As an example, these two configurations show a channel filtering for firewall and Sysmon events.

 .. code-block:: xml